toppeMRI/PulseGEq/examples/Pisa2022_PulseqForDummies/PulseqOnGE.md

 >> nModsPerTR = 2;
 >> toppe.playseq(nModsperTR, sysGE, 'nTRskip', nModsPerTR, 'gmax', 3, 'rhomax', 0.01);
 ```

-## Executing the sequences on a GE scanner and loading the data

 ## Example 3: GE to Pulseq conversion (3D FLASH/SPGR/T1-FFE)